kozanryusui/druaga-guide/README.md

 # Druaga Online guide and databases

-Clone this repository and open `index.html` in a web browser to use it.
+Either download the guide from the release section or clone this repository, then open `index.html` in a web browser to use it.